 Stockholm, Sweden

-Existing as the world’s first ever permanent ice bar, ICEBAR Stockholm is carved from more than 40 tons of natural ice created from the Torne River by the famous ICEHOTEL sculptors.
+Existing as the world’s first ever permanent ice bar, ICEBAR Stockholm consists of more than 40 tons of natural ice created from the Torne River by the famous ICEHOTEL sculptors.
 This bar has been around since 2002 and attracts not just the tourists but locals as well who are looking for drinks in the likeness of the Arctic North.

 Skyy Vodka Ice Bars